 Fresh start lenders are willing to take an extra risk by making loans to bankruptcy filers other lenders wouldn’t consider, but that also means that the interest rate you pay on the loan is going to be higher than normal.
 Think of those higher rates as a small price to pay for the chance to rebuild your credit so your future will be brighter!

 While a fresh start program is geared towards helping bankruptcy filers get new credit, there are still going to be some eligibility guidelines you’ll have to meet.
 For example, at Day One our lenders want to see a maximum PTI (payment-to-income ratio) of 17% and a maximum DTI (debt-to-income ratio) of 50%.
 What do those numbers mean?
 Your PTI is how much of your gross monthly income would be taken up by your monthly car and insurance payment.
 Your DTI is how much of your monthly gross income goes toward all your various debts.
 We do not, however, have a minimum credit score requirement.
-In fact, you could have a score of 0 and still qualify for a loan from Day One.
+In fact, you could have a score of 0 and might still qualify for a loan Day One finds you.

 The most common types of fresh start programs are those that help bankruptcy filers get a mortgage, a car loan or a secured credit card.
 With a secured credit card, you make a cash deposit to cover the credit limit of the card so the card issuer is not at risk of losing out if you fail to pay the bill.
 After proving yourself with secured credit card over a period of time, you will eventually be able to get an unsecured card that doesn’t require a deposit.
 In the case of a mortgage or car loan, there will be more eligibility requirements since those are bigger loans.

-Day One Credit is a bankruptcy fresh start program that helps people get the car loan (and car) they need even though they have a recently-filed or discharged bankruptcy.
+Day One Credit is a bankruptcy fresh start program that helps people find the car loan (and car) they need even though they have a recently-filed or discharged bankruptcy.
 Many people panic when they file for bankruptcy and soon afterwards realize they need to replace their car.
 How can they get a car loan when they just filed for bankruptcy?
 The fresh start program at Day One was designed specifically for this kind of situation.
-We help each customer find the bankruptcy car loan that will best meet their specific needs.
+We help each eligible customer find the bankruptcy car loan that will best meet their specific needs.

 Income.
 Your minimum gross monthly income has to be $2,200 per month or higher as shown on either W-2 forms from your employer or 1099 forms if you’re self-employed.